The best things about a career in dietetics

 ATAR for dietetics

 Click here for ATAR information for dietetics courses in Australia.
-For entry into dietetics in 2018 the ATAR range was from 56 to 98.
+For entry into dietetics in 2020 the ATAR range was from the mid-50s to the mid-90s.

 Click here for the latest news about dietetics.